 Microsoft has three different Exchange plans: Exchange Online Plan 1, Exchange Online Plan 2 and Office 365 Business Premium.
 Plan 1 includes (at the time of writing this article) 50GB of mailbox storage per user.
 It’s possible to connect to Microsoft Outlook and use the joint calendar and the scheduling management tool.
 For administrators, there are different tools to use to control Exchange Online.
-The Exchange Online admin portal is a centralized management tool that is used to control permissions, protection and more.
-The difference between plan 1 and 2 is that plan 2 includes unlimited mailbox storage, call answering functions and unified messaging features.
+The Exchange Online admin portal is a centralized management tool that is used to control permissions, protection, and more.
+The difference between plan 1 and 2 is that plan 2 includes unlimited mailbox storage, call answering functions, and unified messaging features.
 Feature additions as data loss prevention are also included.

 As you might understand, there are quite many differences between Exchange On-Prem and Exchange Online.
 On-Prem doesn’t enjoy the same online services and flexibility as Online.
 Features that are existing within Online might take a lot of work to deploy in On-Prem.
-However, On-Prem users are only restricted by their company’s budget and resources – everything is deployable in On-Prem while in Online users are restricted to what’s put there by Microsoft.
+However, On-Prem users are only restricted by their company’s budget and resources – everything is deployable in On-Prem while Online users are restricted to what’s put there by Microsoft.

 So, it’s time for Office 365!
-Office 365 is just as Exchange Online a subscription-based cloud service.
+Office 365 is just as Exchange Online subscription-based cloud service.
 The server is hosted and maintained by Microsoft.

-The difference is that in Office 365 you get the whole Microsoft service package (SharePoint, OneDrive etc.) and all Office applications (Microsoft Word, Excel etc.).
+The difference is that in Office 365 you get the whole Microsoft service package (SharePoint, OneDrive, etc.) and all Office applications (Microsoft Word, Excel, etc.).
 Exchange Online is also included in the Office 365 suite.

 While there’s no maintenance required by the end-user, the downside is that all data is stored by Microsoft.
 This per se doesn’t need to be negative, but it might be a lot harder to migrate the data if that’s necessary.

 So far so good.
 But which one is the best then, you might wonder?
-Well, as usual that depends on what your organization needs.
+Well, as usual, that depends on what your organization needs.

 Another advantage Office 365 has over On-Prem is the fact that it will work anywhere as long as there is an internet connection.
 As mentioned in the On-Prem section, the uptime is dependent on the internal server, while Office 365 is guaranteed to have minimal to no downtime.
 Microsoft is promising 99,9% uptime on the Exchange Online server which equals 8,77 hours of downtime each year.
-If the downtime is more and Microsoft doesn’t keep their promise, customers could claim a discount.
+If the downtime is more and Microsoft doesn’t keep its promise, customers could claim a discount.

 What about Online then, you might ask?
-The reason why we’re not mentioning it here is that it’s pretty uncommon to just go with Online.
+The reason why we’re not mentioning it here is that it’s pretty uncommon to just go Online.
 In most cases, the choice is either between On-Prem or Office 365, or another supplier than Microsoft.

 Almost all of the settings that we present in our guides are dependent on connecting Exchange Online using Windows PowerShell.
 We have a guide for you that shows you exactly how to do just that.
 If you want to connect PowerShell together with MFA we have a guide for that as well.
 We got you covered!
 But what is Windows PowerShell, really?